plainblack/Lacuna-Server-Open/docker/README.md

 ### Starting up the docker containers.

-In Lacuna-Server-Open there is a sub-directory 'docker' (where you are now!)
+In Lacuna-Server-Open there is a sub-directory 'docker'

 Setting up a server is as simple as running the following scripts, in this order